dncc/dncc.github.io/source/_posts/2012-08-09-Browse-and-change-code-history-with-GIT.markdown

 {% highlight text %}

 git rebase --onto <E-sha1> <B-sha1> <G-sha1>
+git checkout -b temp
+git checkout code-review
+git reset --hard temp
+git branch -d temp

 {% endhighlight %}

-This basically says *move all commits between B (not including it) and G (including it) onto E commit*.
-After the command is successfully finished the repository should look like this:
+The first command basically says *move all commits between B (not including it) and G (including it) onto E commit*.
+After *rebase* is successfully finished the repository should look like this:

+{% highlight text %}

+                       F---G---H code-review
+                      /
+                     /           F---G (no-branch)
+                    /           /
+               A---B---C---D---E---X develop

+{% endhighlight %}

+There is a new (no-branch) HEAD that is in so called *detached* state.
+In other words it's simply a commit hash which isn't pointed to by a tag or a branch.
+Basically, whenever you check out a non-referenced head, you end up with a detached head.
+In practice some conflicts may arise at this stage.
+To efficiently resolve them I recommend [git-rm-conflicts](https://github.com/jwiegley/git-scripts/blob/master/git-rm-conflicts) script written by John Wiegley.

+Next I create *'temp'* branch to point to detached HEAD, and then checkout to *'code-review'*.
+The *'code-review'* branch pointer is then forcibly moved with *git reset --hard temp* to point to the same place as *'temp'*.
+At the end *'temp'* branch is deleted so final repository should look like this:

 {% highlight text %}

                                  F---G code-review
                                 /